mel-que/web-development/README.md

 # web-development

-This repository contains multiple web development projects that demonstrate my skills in HTML, CSS, JavaScript, and more.
+This repository contains web development projects that demonstrate my skills in HTML, CSS, JavaScript, and more.

 ## Projects

-- **Project 1**: [Project 1 description]
+- **Project 1**: Personal Site
-- **Project 2**: [Project 2 description]

-## How to Use

-1. Clone the repository to your local machine.
-2. Navigate to the folder of a specific project and open the `index.html` file in your browser.
+    - This site allows one to have a multipage personal site with a landing page to introduce themselves and a portfolio page to demonstrate their work.
+Pages are reconfigured for smaller devices.
+    - **Features**: navigation bar, landing page, about section, portfolio page with collapsible sections
+    - mel-que.github.io/web-development/personal-site-example